suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-Close the index to stop investors from investing into the index.
-This function also sells all of the tokens for ETH.
-(Note: After closing the index, investors can still withdraw their investment and index managers can also withdraw their management fee.)
+Close the index to stop investors from investing into the fund.
+(Note: After closing the index, investors can still withdraw their investment.
+Index manager will not be able to withdraw all management fee until all tokens are sold.)

 ####  Returns